Create your first AI Shoot

 Post-processing

-Section titled “Post-processing”Once an image is selected, it will go through the post-processing workflow configured at the Brief level (if one exists).
+Section titled “Post-processing”Once an image is selected, it will go through the post-processing workflow configured at the Shoot level (if one exists).
 This sets your image to your target specifications.
 This process can take several minutes depending on the workflow used and system load.

 Step 5: Download your results